kmisiunas/sweeper-craft/index.md

 " class="button special icon fa-android">Install via Play Store</a></li>
 </ul>

 However, after legal issue with Microsoft that went unresolved the game is not available on European Play store.
 Instead, you can install it directly via APK file.
-You can find [instructions here](http://www.ubergizmo.com/how-to/how-to-install-apk-files-sideloading-on-android/) on how to install APK files
+Download the game below and you can follow these [instructions](http://www.ubergizmo.com/how-to/how-to-install-apk-files-sideloading-on-android/) on  installing the APK files

 <ul class="actions">
   <li><a href="https://dl.dropboxusercontent.com/u/12073958/MC-Sweeper-release.apk" class="button special icon fa-download">Download .APK file</a></li>